ezeoleaf/awesome-golang-repositories/README.md

 [fission](https://github.com/fission/fission): Fast and Simple Serverless Functions for Kubernetes
 [the-way-to-go_ZH_CN](https://github.com/unknwon/the-way-to-go_ZH_CN): 《The Way to Go》中文译本，中文正式名《Go 入门指南》
 [kcl](https://github.com/twmb/kcl): Your one stop shop to do anything with Kafka.
 Producing, consuming, transacting, administrating; 0.8.0 through 2.7.0+.
 [errwrap](https://github.com/fatih/errwrap): Go tool to wrap and fix errors with the new %w verb directive
+[go-pagseguro](https://github.com/WalterPaes/go-pagseguro): A Library to implement the integration with PagSeguro API v.4.0